+- LL.B.- First Semester

-LL.B.
-Part I - First Semester LL.B.
-Part I - Second Semester LL.B.
-Part II - Third Semester
+- LL.B.
+Second Semester

+- LL.B.
+Third Semester

-LL.B.
-Part II - Fourth Semester
+- LL.B.
+Fourth Semester

-LL.B.
-Part III - Fifth Semester
+- LL.B.
+Fifth Semester

-LL.B.
-Part III - Six Semester
+- LL.B.
+Six Semester

-These semester examinations shall be held at Raipur and such other place as the Academic Council or the Executive Council may determine from time to time.
+These semester examinations shall be held at Durg and such other places as the Academic Council or the Executive Council may determine from time to time.

 (2) LL.B.
-First Semester shall be commence from the month of July every year and the Semester examination shall be held in the month of January of the following year.
+First Semester shall commence from the month of July every year and the Semester examination shall be held in the month of December of the following year.

-Examination for all the semester shall be held twice a year namely January/February and July/August.
+Examination for all the semester shall be held twice a year namely December/January and May/June.

-(3) (a) A candidate who after having passed Bachelors Degree Course Examination in any discipline or any other equivalent examination with at least 45% (40% marks in case of SC/ST candidate) marks in aggregate and has prosecuted a regular Course of Prescribed study for one semester session in the University Department of Law or any College affiliated to the university shall be eligible to appear at the LL.B. - Part I, First Semester examination.

-Provided that such a minimum qualifying marks shall not automatically entitle a person to get admission into an institution but only shall entitle the person concerned to fulfill other institutional criteria notified by the institution concerned or by the Government concerned from time to time to apply for admission.
+- (3) (a) A candidate who after having passed Bachelors Degree Course Examination in any discipline or any other equivalent examination with at least 45% (40% marks in case of SC/ST candidate and 42% marks in case of OBC) marks in aggregate and has prosecuted a regular Course of Prescribed study for one semester session in the University Department of Law or any College affiliated to the university shall be eligible to appear at the LL.B.
+First Semester examination. - Provided that such a minimum qualifying marks shall not automatically entitle a person to get admission into an institution but only shall entitle the person concerned to fulfill other institutional criteria notified by the institution concerned or by the Government concerned from time to time to apply for admission.